Starting out a new business venture?

-While you’re starting out your own new business, especially when related to sale of physical goods, you need to catch up fast with the inside business terms.
+While starting out your own new business venture can be really exciting, it can be nerve-wrenching too at the same time.
+Unfamiliarity with new business terms can cause hindrance in understanding and communicating with clients.
+Especially, when related to the sale of physical goods, you need to catch up fast with the inside business terms.

-At some really early point, you will come across two seemingly familiar terms: purchase order and invoice.
+Very early you will come across two seemingly familiar terms: purchase order and invoice.

 Purchase order and invoice are two mostly confused financial terms and they can often seem like synonyms.
 Both, purchase order and invoice are your commercial communication about goods and services.
 But their time of occurrence is different.
 Although they are quite similar, they have a few differences which must be understood clearly.